Pictured above: Bonnie Ruth’s Neighborhood Bistro

 Mash’D: The patio/bar area at Mash’D is a fantastic place to spend an early summer afternoon, especially when their one-of-a-kind guacamole plays a role.
 The comfortable, laid-back atmosphere lends itself to families with small children and corporate happy hours alike and their twice-a-day Happy Hour menu of carefully designed specialty cocktails and a full array of moonshine options, starting at $3 a drink, may be the best deal in town.

-Mi Cocina: Now you can relax with a Mambo Taxi close to home, with views of passersby during events at The Entertainment District.
-New at the Star in Frisco this year, our very own Mi Cocina offers their renowned upscale mexican food, and a great atmosphere.
+Mi Cocina: Now you can relax with a Mambo Taxi close to home with views of passersby during events at The Star District.
+The newest Frisco Mi Cocina offers its renowned upscale mexican food, and a great atmosphere.
 Another nearby location by Nebraska Furniture Mart offers a fenced in turf area and a child’s playspace so that kiddos can entertain themselves while parents enjoy the sprawling covered patio.
 The bar area, fire-posts, and green area all flow seamlessly, making a leisurely lunch or dinner spent here an irresistibly tempting offer on a sunny summer day.

 Pizzeria Testa: Located beside the green space in front of the Frisco City Hall, one of the three patios of Pizzeria Testa is the perfect place to grab a late-afternoon bite before the weekend hits.
 This patio is popular with families since kiddos can run around on the large strip of green space while adults sip wine and browse the flatbread menu, but the upscale vibe of one of Frisco’s finest pizza spots appeals to a wider audience – in fact we’d argue that no one in Frisco can resist the charms of the wood-fired pizza here on a sunny warm afternoon.
 (Insider secret?
 Score a spot here for the June series of Music in the Square.)